-Mitochondrial concentration, C{mte} , and mitochondrial markers: It is important that mitochondrial concentration in the tissue and the measurement chamber be quantified, as a physiological output that is the result of mitochondrial biogenesis and degradation, and as a quantity for normalization in functional analyses.
+Mitochondrial concentration, C{mtE} , and mitochondrial markers: It is important that mitochondrial concentration in the tissue and the measurement chamber be quantified, as a physiological output that is the result of mitochondrial biogenesis and degradation, and as a quantity for normalization in functional analyses.
 Mitochondrial organelles comprise a dynamic cellular reticulum in various states of fusion and fission.
-Hence the definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted as a number of occurring elements.
+Hence the definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elements.
 Therefore, quantification of the "amount" of mitochondria depends on measurement of chosen mitochondrial markers.
 'Mitochondria are the structural and functional elemental units of cell respiration' (Gnaiger 2014).
-The quantity of a mitochondrial marker can be considered to reflect the amount of elemental mitochondrial units or mitochondrial elements, mte.
+The quantity of a mitochondrial marker can be considered to reflect the amount of mitochondrial elements, mtE, expressed in various mitochondrial elemental units [mtEU] specific for each measured mt-marker (Table 7).
 However, since mitochondrial quality changes under certain stimuli, particularly in mitochondrial dysfunction and after exercise training (Pesta et al. 2011; Campos et al. 2017), some markers can vary while other markers are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
-(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA;

-mtIM-markers, e.g., cytochrome c oxidase activity, aa_3 content, cardiolipin, or mtOM-markers, e.g., TOM20.
+(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIM-markers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., TOM20.
 (3) Extending the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.